spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 Multiple decision rules form a query.
 A query is a request for information based on the defined parameters.
 In the Discount feature, a query requests information from a cart to check if it is eligible for the discount.
 By specifying decision rules, you define the parameters of the query.

 In the Back Office, you create decision rules in a Query Builder.
-The decision rules created in the Query Builder are transformed into a single query.
+Query Builder transforms the decision rules into a single query.

 The decision rules from the previous example look as follows in the Query Builder: